Skip to main content

 Caroline Roxburgh

-Caroline is a chartered account and Chair of our audit and risk committee.
+Caroline is a chartered accountant and Chair of our audit and risk committee.

 She was an audit partner at PricewaterhouseCoopers (PwC) LLP.
 Her non-executive director positions include Edinburgh International Festival, Royal Conservatoire of Scotland and a UK listed Investment Trust.